Stacks Image 20412

 • Investigate the timing of the response.

-Experimental selection for salt preference and salt adaptation
+Experimental evolution for salt preference

 Stacks Image 20369